Nightrider (chess)

 The nightrider, alternatively spelled knightrider and also known as the knightmare or unicorn (though the latter term sometimes refers to the bishop+nightrider compound), is a fairy chess piece that can move any number of steps as a knight in the same direction.
 The nightrider is often represented by an altered version of the knight's icon.
-In this article, the nightrider is represented by an inverted knight and notated as N; the knight is abbreviated as S for the German name Springer.
+In this article, the nightrider is represented by an inverted knight and notated as N, while the knight is abbreviated as S for the German name Springer.

-The nightrider was invented by Thomas Rayner Dawson in 1925.
-It is often used in chess problems.
+The nightrider was invented by W. S. Andrews in 1907 and named by Thomas Rayner Dawson, who first used it in fairy chess problems in 1925.

 Movement

-The nightrider moves and captures any number of steps as a knight (2 vertically and 1 horizontally or 2 horizontally and 1 vertically) in the same direction.
+The nightrider moves and captures any number of steps as a knight (2 vertically and 1 horizontally, or 2 horizontally and 1 vertically) in the same direction.
 Intervening landing squares must be vacant.
 For example, a nightrider on b2 can reach the empty square c4 and continue forward to empty squares d6 and e8, but it cannot jump over a pawn on f4 to reach h5.